OpenMDAO/OpenMDAO/openmdao/docs/features/recording/getting_metadata.rst

 respectively, in :code:`system_metadata`.
 Much like with solvers, this metadata is accessed by the system's global pathname.

-The component options includes user-defined options that were defined through the :code:`system.options.declare` method.
+The component options include user-defined options that were defined through the :code:`system.options.declare` method.
 By default, everything in options is pickled and recorded.
 If there are options that cannot be pickled or you simply do not wish to record, they can be excluded using the 'options_excludes' recording option on the system.